Oumayma-Farhat/Terraform-project/README.md

 In this project, I built a complete CI/CD pipeline for a Python web application using modern DevOps tools and practices:

-- Developed a Python web app with Flask.

 -  Provisioned a local Kubernetes environment using Minikube and Terraform.

 - Containerized the application by writing a custom Dockerfile.